Screen Capturing your Mac Computer

 Note: There is a list of iMovie tutorials online at the bottom of this page that are extremely helpful.
-Be sure to check them out! iMovie is organized into 3 thematic areas, generally found at the top of the screen … finish reading Using iMovie
+Be sure to check them out!
+Here’s a brief video that covers how to start a project, import footage, do a … finish reading Using iMovie

 This is where you pull everything together.
 You will review any footage or media, fix any issues with the media, then bring them onto a timeline and do your first edit in the editing software of your choice.
 Then, refine … finish reading Post-Production (aka Editing)

 Gather media.
 Hopefully you have gathered some multimedia resources from the pre-production phase, and have some high resolution images to work with.
 Recording video.
 Be sure to know the rule of thirds and other framing techniques, as well as know some … finish reading Production

 Video editing software choices for pc-users Here’s a list of possible video editing software choices.
 Video editing software choices for Mac-users iMovie is an easy free tool installed on most Macs, and is the best video editing software for its … finish reading Edit the Project with Video Editing Software

 This is a brief list of video editing terms; there is plenty more to know that have been compiled elsewhere, from sites such as vimeo.com and videomaker.com.
 Camera shot and editing terms Here’s a few basics terms to know: Long … finish reading Editing Terms to Know

 Screenflow is great for screencasting, but this grab bag of tips can be applied to any screencasting scenario (there’s loads of free screencast software on the web as well).
 Quicktime can also do screencasting.